-Tiverton High School uses the Devon Assessment Framework (DAF) as an appropriate person-centred approach to put their child or young person and their family at the heart of planning and reviewing provision.
+Tiverton High School uses the Team around the Family Framework (DAF) as an appropriate person-centred approach to put their child or young person and their family at the heart of planning and reviewing provision.

 In addition to the opportunities listed previously there are many other occasions to be involved in your child’s education at Tiverton High School.
 These include:

 - Year 7 parents ‘Meet the Tutor’ sessions

 - Learning Support Events